Understand the customer journey across your entire organization

 There are three stages of qualification that you should consider when defining what makes a strong lead:

-- Stakeholder: Do they have the budget?
+Stakeholder.
+Do they have the budget?
+Many small businesses and startups may need your solution but lack the money to buy it.
 Who is involved in the buying process?
 These are questions you must ask before and during any initial sales conversations.

-- Opportunity: Do they even have a challenge or problem that you can solve?
+Opportunity.
+Do they have a challenge or problem that you can solve?
 This is probably one of the most important things to establish as you begin the sales cycle.

 Knowing when to disqualify